roryrinaldo/RoryRinaldo/README.md

 ## Hi there 👋

-I'm Rory Rinaldo, a Full Stack Developer with a Diploma of Higher Education in Information Systems from Vocational College of Politeknik Caltex Riau, Indonesia.
+I'm Rory Rinaldo, a Full Stack Developer who graduated as a Bachelor of Applied Computer in Information Systems from Vocational College of Politeknik Caltex Riau, Indonesia.
 I'm excited to connect with you and learn more about your work!

 **About me**
 ---